solid/solidproject.org/_posts/this-week-in-solid/2019-12-18-this-week-in-solid.md

 ### Weekly recurring and well-attended calls on specific themes to develop Solid
 Every Thursday there has been a [W3C Solid Community Group](https://www.w3.org/community/solid/) alternating between 1600CET and 1000CET.
 On top of that, there have been more in-depth calls on specific topics such as authentication, data interoperability, and authorisation.
 [Read more](https://solidproject.org/standardisation) about when these calls are if you are interested in joining.

-### 25 Solid Events
+### 25 Solid Events, 60+ talks and 150+ articles mentioning Solid
+Over the year there have been more than sixty [talks mentioning Solid](https://solidproject.org/press) along with [150+ articles](https://solidproject.org/press).
+Looking forward to many more in the coming year.
 Over 2019 we had 25 [Solid Events](https://solidproject.org/events) in 18 locations in the USA, Europe, and China.
 Solid Events have been a great way for local communities to form around their interest in Solid.
 Thank you to all the hard work by the event organisers for making this happen!
 Anyone can become a Solid Event organiser.
 [Reach out to other Solid Event organisers](https://gitter.im/solid/solid-events) or contact the Solid Manager if you would like to brainstorm ideas and learn how to make a successful local community.

-### 60+ talks and 150+ articles mentioning Solid
-Over the year there have been more than sixty [talks mentioning Solid](https://solidproject.org/press) along with [150+ articles](https://solidproject.org/press).
-Looking forward to many more in the coming year.

 ### Solid standardisation work
 The Solid standard is still a work in progress.
 At the start of the year, Solid was being worked on in several different repositories asynchronously by many people with a variety of focuses.
 Now, there is a clear agreed destination where to put the final result as well as defined [milestones](https://github.com/solid/specification/milestones).
 Work on the test suite which is incorporated into the Solid standard has also started led by Kjetil Kjernsmo.